google/comprehensive-rust/src/chromium/interoperability-with-cpp.md

 <details>

 Talk through the diagram.
-Explain that behind the scenes, this is doing just the same as you previously did --- but by programmatically ensuring that the C++ and Rust sides match, cxx can ensure there aren't obvious errors with object lifetimes, string lengths, etc. It reduces lots of fiddly boilerplate and the resulting code feels more "natural".
+Explain that behind the scenes, this is doing just the same as you previously did.
+Point out that automating the process has the following benefits:

+* The tool guarantees that the C++ and Rust sides match (e.g. you get compile errors if the `#[cxx::bridge]` doesn't match the actual C++ or Rust definitions, but with out-of-sync manual bindings you'd get Undefined Behavior)
+* The tool automates generation of FFI thunks (small, C-ABI-compatible, free functions) for non-C features
+  (e.g. enabling FFI calls into Rust or C++ methods;
+  manual bindings would require authoring such top-level, free functions manually)
+* The tool and the library can handle a set of core types, even if these types don't expose a C ABI
+  (e.g. with manual bindings `std::span<T>` / `&[T]` have to be manually destructured and rebuilt out of a pointer and length - this is error-prone given that each language represents empty slices slightly differently)

 </details>